SchlierfLAB/autoFRET/README.md

 - Matplotlib
 - Joblib
 - Opencv

+#### Additional packages required for the scanning software

+- zaber-motion
+- pyserial

 ### Quick Setup
 For a quick setup make sure that ANACONDA is installed on your system.
 If not please visit https://anaconda.org and